selenoruc/Agile-Knowledge-Space/README.md

 4. Commit your changes and push to your forked repository.
 5. Create a pull request (PR) to merge your changes into this repository.

-Thank you for visiting the Agile Space!
+Thank you for visiting the Agile Knowledge Space!
 We hope you find this resource valuable in your Agile journey.
 If you have any questions or suggestions, please don't hesitate to reach out.